sillsdev/ptx2pdf/docs/documentation/figures.md

 ```

 In the above, the normal fontsize (6 `\FontSizeUnit`s) is overridden, and the font specified to be `Andika`.
 If a box is to be used, the
 default white is replaced with a 50% gray.
-Note the use of hexadecimal notation is possible in the style file.
-At present it is not
+Note that the use of hexadecimal notation is not presently possible in the style file.
-understood in the ```\fig``` line as the spaces are used to distinguish between a colour and a style label.
+It will never be understood in the ```\fig``` line as the spaces are used to distinguish between a colour and a style label.

 The second `\Marker` set specifies that for credits with ```x-creditbox="dark"```, a black box is written with (almost) white text on it.
 XeTeX's driver software treats pure white (`xFFFFFF`) as a magic value meaning no colour change, so specifying pure white text does not